len-sla/automatize_with_GPT4/README.md

 ---

 This was not working as is.
-Reason: directory in docker container ie /app was mapped to local with mp4 and bask script could not be found with error like
+Reason: directory in docker container ie /app was mapped to local with mp4 and bash script could not be found with error like